node-red/node-red.github.io/docs/hardware/arduino.md

 standard Arduino software download tools.
 This is usually found in the Arduino IDE under the menu:

         Files - Examples - Firmata - Standard Firmata

-To ensure you have the Arduino nodes in the Node-RED palette, install the firmata npm module and restart Node-RED
+You then need to install the Node-RED Arduino nodes into the palette.

+Change directory to your Node-RED user directory, this is normally `.node-red`

-    $ cd node-red
+        cd .node-red

+Then install the Arduino node

-    $ npm install arduino-firmata
+        npm install node-red-node-arduino

-    $ node red.js
+Finally restart Node-RED.
+There should now be two new Arduino nodes in the palette.

 #### Blink